 Even in protected areas such as landscapes and natural monuments of national importance, in mire landscapes and nature reserves and parks, sealing has progressed at a similar rate (between 10 and 14%) as in the rest of the country.

 The collection of data for this indicator is based on the land use statistics for Switzerland.
 Of the 72 different types of land cover classified in the land use statistics, 17 constitute sealed areas.
 This type of land cover encompasses buildings (8 categories), special urban areas such as landfills, sewage treatment plants and energy supply facilities (4 categories), and transportation areas, e.g. roads and airfields (5 categories).
 The surveying interval for zone statistics is 12 years, which means that short-term changes in sealed areas are not ascertainable.
 The statistics are based on random sampling.
-Surveys and evaluations for the 1985 land use statistics were carried out between 1979 and 1985, while those for the 1997 statistics were carried out between 1992 and 1997.
-The third survey using aerial photographs was initiated in 2004, and the results for the whole of Switzerland will be available in 2013.
+Surveys and evaluations were carried out between 1979 and 1985, between 1992 and 1997 and between 2004 and 2009.